Subscribe Now: 1 Full Year for Only $14.95!

 Disney's Wilderness Lodge Resort Overview

 This Deluxe resort is inspired by national-park lodges of the early 20th century.
 The Wilderness Lodge & Villas ranks with Animal Kingdom Lodge as one of the most impressively themed and meticulously detailed Disney resorts.
 Situated on the shore of Bay Lake, the lodge consists of an eight-story central building augmented by two seven-story guest wings and a wing of studio and one- and two- bedroom condominiums.
 The hotel features exposed timber columns, log cabin– style facades, and dormer windows.
 The grounds are landscaped with evergreen pines and pampas grass.
 The lobby boasts an 82- foot-tall stone fireplace and two 55-foot Pacific Northwest totem poles.
 Timber pillars, giant tepee chandeliers, and stone-, wood-, and marble-inlaid floors accentuate the lobby’s rustic luxury.
 Although the resort isn’t on vast acreage, it does have a beach and a delightful pool modeled on a mountain stream.

-The lodge’s 727 guest rooms, refurbished in 2012, have darkly stained Mission-style furniture accented by soft goods done in blueand- red American Indian patterns.
+The lodge’s 727 guest rooms, refurbished in 2012, have darkly stained Mission-style furniture accented by soft goods done in blue and- red American Indian patterns.
 Carved-wood headboards, roughhewn armoires, and rustic light fixtures create a log-cabin coziness.
 Typical rooms have two queen-size beds; some have one queen bed and bunk beds.
 All rooms have a table and chairs and a vanity outside the bathroom, a mini-fridge, and a coffeemaker.
 Rooms on the first floor have patios; rooms on floors 2 and up have balconies.